pravesh03/IPL-Toss-to-Win-Predictor/backend/README.md

 ---

-## 🤝 Contributing

-- Fork, branch, commit, and PR as usual!
-- This backend is a showcase of my data analysis, ML, and API skills.

 ## Overview
 This is the backend for the IPL Toss-to-Win Predictor application.
 It provides APIs for user authentication, match predictions, and analysis.